noscrape/noscrape.github.io/src/php.md

 # Noscrape - PHP

-## Installation
+## <br> Installation

-To begin, install the NoScrape library using Composer, which allows you to effortlessly manage your project's dependencies:
+To begin, install the *noscrape* library using Composer, which allows you to effortlessly manage your project's
+dependencies:

     $ composer require noscrape/noscrape

-## New Instance
+## <br> New Instance

-Create a new instance of the NoScrape class by providing the path to your desired font file.
-This sets up NoScrape to use the specified font for obfuscating text:
+Create a new instance of the *noscrape* class by providing the path to your desired font file.
+This sets up *noscrape* to use the specified font for obfuscating text:

     $noscrape = new Noscrape("path/to/font.ttf");

-## Obfuscation
+## <br> Obfuscation

-Obfuscate your text by calling the obfuscate method on your NoScrape instance.
+Obfuscate your text by calling the obfuscate method on your *noscrape* instance.
 This will convert your text into a series of unique characters from the Private Use Area (PUA) of Unicode, making it unreadable by standard means:

     $obfuscatedText = $noscrape->obfuscate("text to obfuscate");

     echo $obfuscatedText;